Magic, Inc. (magic goods company)

 Magic, Inc. is a publisher of magic books and retailer of magic products in North America.
 It is one of the oldest continuously family-run brick-and-mortar magic companies in North America.

 Location

-The original store, then called the Ireland Magic Company, was located on 109 N. Dearborn in the Chicago Loop.
-In 1963, the store was renamed Magic, Inc. and moved to its long-occupied location at 5082 N. Lincoln Ave., Chicago, Illinois.
-As of 2016, the store relocated to a new space at 1838 W. Lawrence Avenue, in Chicago.
+The original store, then called the Ireland Magic Company, was located at 109 N. Dearborn Street in the Chicago Loop.
+In 1963, the store was renamed Magic, Inc. and moved to 5082 N. Lincoln Avenue in Chicago, Illinois.
+In 2016, the store relocated to a new space at 1838 W. Lawrence Avenue, in Chicago.

-The company's store has been frequented by several magicians and illusionists such as Penn & Teller, Harry Blackstone Sr. & Jr., and Lance Burton.
+The store has been frequented by several magicians and illusionists, including Penn & Teller, Harry Blackstone Sr., Harry Blackstone Jr., and Lance Burton.

 History

-In 1926, Laurie L. Ireland founded the original business, the Ireland Magic Company.
-Soon after his death in 1954, James "Jay" Ward Marshall married his widow, Frances Ireland, and took ownership of the magic shop.
+In 1926, Laurie L. Ireland founded the Ireland Magic Company.
+Following Ireland's death in 1954, James "Jay" Ward Marshall married his widow, Frances Ireland, and took ownership of the business.

-In 1963, the company was relocated and incorporated as Magic, Inc. by Jay Marshall and Frances Ireland Marshall.
+In 1963, Jay Marshall and Frances Ireland Marshall relocated and incorporated the business as Magic, Inc.

-After spending her whole life with magic, Frances Ireland Marshall died at the age of 92 on May 26, 2002.

-Jay Marshall later died of a heart attack in 2005.
-His son Alexander "Sandy" Marshall is now owner of the company.
+Frances Ireland Marshall died at the age of 92 on May 26, 2002, and Jay Marshall died in 2005.
+His son, Alexander "Sandy" Marshall, subsequently took ownership of the company.

 Publications

-The company published several original titles in its early years and up to today, continues to sell copies.
-Frances Marshall was an early originator of publishing books on a single magic-related topic.
+The company published several original titles in its early years and continues to sell them.
+Frances Marshall was an early originator of publishing books focused on a single magic-related topic.

-The Ireland Magic Company published Match-ic (1935) and 12 Tricks with a Borrowed Deck (1940) by American mathematics and science writer Martin Gardner.
+The company published Match-ic (1935) and 12 Tricks with a Borrowed Deck (1940), both written by American mathematics and science writer Martin Gardner.